Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Main Results

-We note that a graph $G\in\mathbb{G}$ must have at least two vertices for $\mathcal{BW}_{\mathcal{K}}(G)$ to exist.
-However, a graph in $\mathbb{G}$ with two vertices may have a Brauer-type region consisting of an infinite set of points (e.g. figure 6 right hand side).
-That is, if $G$ is reduced to a graph on two vertices, i.e. as much as is possible such that the Brauer-type region still exists, then this Brauer-type region will may not be a finite set of points.
-This is in contrast to the situation mentioned in remark 4 where Gershgorin-type regions of fully reduced graphs have this property.

-Furthermore, we note that if a graph is reduced from $n$ to $m$ vertices then there are $\binom{n}{2}-\binom{m}{2}$ $ij$th Brauer-type regions to calculate.
-Hence, the number of regions decrease quickly as a graph is reduced.
-This suggests that graph reductions may also decrease the amount of computation involved in estimating the spectum of a matrix via Brauer's method.
+We note that if a graph is reduced from $n$ to $m$ vertices then there are $\binom{n}{2}-\binom{m}{2}$ less $ij$th Brauer-type regions to calculate.
+Hence, the number of regions quickly decrease as a graph is reduced.